Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 When will I receive the massage?

-The massage time is included in the 90 minutes of the hammam ritual and you can receive it at the beginning, in the middle or at the end of the tour.
-So you don't have to worry about when it's your turn, you only have to worry about enjoying yourself!
+The massage time is included in the hammam ritual.
+You can receive it at the beginning, in the middle or at the end of the tour.
+This way you don't have to worry about when it's your turn, you only have to worry about enjoying yourself!

 Are children allowed?

 The Arab baths are spaces for rest and relaxation of body and mind.
-Its thermal pools are not recreational pools, so during the hammam ritual you are required to speak quietly to maintain a calm and peaceful atmosphere.
+Their thermal pools are not recreational pools, so during the hammam ritual you are required to speak quietly to maintain a calm atmosphere.

-You will only need to bring your bathing suit.
-You can enter the hammam barefoot but, if you wish, you can buy latex booties at the reception to use them inside the baths as the use of pool shoes is reserved for the changing rooms.
+You will only need to wear your bathing suit.
+The hammam is entered barefoot but, if you wish, you can buy latex booties at the reception to use them inside the baths as the use of pool shoes is reserved for the changing rooms.

-On the other hand, this hammam in Granada provides a towel to the client to dry off and in the changing rooms there is everything you need to get ready after the bath: shampoo, conditioner, gel, hair dryer and lockers to store your personal belongings.
+This hammam in Granada provides a towel to dry off and in the changing rooms there is everything you need to get ready after the bath: shampoo, conditioner, gel, hair dryer and lockers to store your personal belongings.

 Should I wear a bathing cap to the hammam?